8 Natural Strategies to Improve Bad Breath

 3) Fermented Foods and Drinks:

 Foods containing probiotics significantly improve oral health by inhibiting bacterial overgrowth.
-Consuming these foods aids in decreasing the acidity of the mouth preventing the ability for bacteria to thrive between teeth, on the tongue and beneath the gum line.
+Consuming these foods aids in decreasing the acidity of the mouth preventing the ability for bacteria to thrive between teeth, on the tongue, and beneath the gum line.

 Probiotics prevent plaque buildup and dental decay that exacerbates conditions leading to bad breath.
-(14) Fermented foods and drinks include grass-fed dairy products like kefir, yogurt and amasi, pickled vegetables like sauerkraut and kimchi, and Kombucha.
+(14) Fermented foods and drinks include grass-fed dairy products like kefir, yogurt, and amasi, pickled vegetables like sauerkraut and kimchi, and Kombucha.

 4) Chlorophyll and Chlorophyll Rich Foods:

 Foods that contain the pigment chlorophyll are not only superfoods but they help eliminate odor.
-Foods like parsley, dill, basil and mint are excellent deodorizers and also contain phytonutrients that help neutralize salivary pH.
+Foods like parsley, dill, basil, and mint are excellent deodorizers and also contain phytonutrients that help neutralize salivary pH.
 They are also loaded with antioxidants like vitamin C and minerals which can help decrease inflammation.

 Studies show that chlorophyll exhibits strong anti-bacterial properties protecting the mouth from allowing microbes that cause periodontal disease from developing.
-The antioxidants contained in chlorophyll oxygenate tissue creating an environment unfavorable to anaerobic bacteria (16).
+The antioxidants contained in chlorophyll oxygenate tissue create an environment unfavorable to anaerobic bacteria (16).

 5) Raw Foods:

-Raw apple, spinach, parsley and mint were some of the most effective foods found in study to act as a breath deodorizer against garlic breath (19).
+Raw apple, spinach, parsley, and mint were some of the most effective foods found in a study to act as a breath deodorizer against garlic breath (19).
 The polyphenols in raw foods and the active enzymes they contain are believed to improve mouth acidity and reduce volatile compounds that give rise to bad breath.

 Chewing on the rind of lemon or other citrus fruits will release citric acid to promote salivary production.
 Uncooked vegetables and fruits are also high in fiber to help cleanse toxins from your digestive tract.
 Choose local and organic produce when possible.